zzzbitz/IDO/Reviewer-5inD/Reviewer-5inD.md

   </tbody>
 </table>

-<center>Table 5.
+Table 5.
 The results of M-Correction(BMM), DivideMix(GMM), IDO(BMM).
 The experiment is conducted under the setting with ResNet50 on CIFAR-100 with Inst.
 40% noise, with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
-The experiment was performed on a single A100 80GB, repeated 5 times. </center>
+The experiment was performed on a single A100 80GB, repeated 5 times.